Claim: Photographs show a large catfish with a basketball stuck in its mouth.

 Example: [Collected on the Internet, 2004]

-Origins: Yes, these photographs are real, taken at Sandalwood Lake in Kansas on
+Origins: Yes, these photographs of a basketball-bearing catfish are real, taken at Sandalwood Lake in Kansas on

 Now he’s wondering if he’d have done even better with a different kind of bait.
 “I never considered using a kid’s basketball,” Driver said.
 “Maybe I should have.”